Deborah Spratling BSc (Hons) UKCP Reg. MBACP

-In working with children and young people, I aim to provide a safe and supportive space for them to express how they feel with regards difficulties and challenges in their lives including abuse, illness and death, relationship issues either with family or friends, pressures of school, bullying and present cultural norms including issues around social media.
-I enable children and young people to express and voice their thoughts and feelings naturally, through play and creative therapies.
-With extensive training in working with children and young people and their development, I understand how many of these issues represent early life trauma to a child or young person.
-These are known as developmental or attachment traumas.
+In working with young people, I aim to provide a safe and supportive space for them to express how they feel with regards difficulties and challenges in their lives including abuse, illness and death, relationship issues either with family or friends, pressures of school, bullying and present cultural norms including issues around social media.
+I enable young people to express and voice their thoughts and feelings naturally, through play and creative therapies.
+With extensive training in working with children and young people and their development, I understand how many of these issues are traumatic for a young person.
 These affect a child's developing brain and their ability to understand and manage their emotions and they may develop behaviours that range from anger, aggression, relationship issues at school or home, low self-esteem, physical symptoms, sleep and eating issues, anxiety, depression or self-harm.

 How Counselling Can Help

 Although I have been trained in many theories of counselling such as Person Centred, Cognitive Behavioural Therapy and Psychodynamic, I work with my clients to understand and define what they presently need to help them live their lives more successfully, whether that be overcoming their doubts and insecurities, anxiety, depression, suicidal ideation or relationship issues.
 I also now integrate Positive Psychology and Therapeutic Coaching into therapy sessions.

 I offer traditional talking therapy but also may suggest working Creatively with art, clay or Sand Tray therapy or Mindfulness based approaches such as visualisations or breathing techniques for practise outside of therapy.